 The Board of Directors consisted of 8 directors and 5 of those were independent directors, equivalent to more than one third of the members of the Board of Directors.
 These independent directors were qualified according to the announcements of Capital Market Supervisory Board and the Stock Exchange of Thailand to perform their duties efficiently and effectively at their full capacity to serve the Company.

-The Board of Directors shall have specified terms of services according to the Company's rules and procedures.
+The Board of Directors shall have specified term of service according to the Company's rules and procedures.
 At each Annual General Meeting of Shareholders, one-third of the directors - or the number nearest to one-third if the number is not a multiple of three - must retire from office.

 In order to ensure thorough and adequate governance according to good corporate governance principles and to support the Board of Directors in performing their duties, the Company established subcommittees to undertake specific matters.
-The Company also appointed the corporate secretary with stipulated roles and responsibilities as required by the Stock Exchange Act BE 2551 (2008).
-Corporate Secretary is responsible for ensuring that the Company and the Board of Directors comply with related laws and regulations as well as being a contact person for internal and external parties.
+The Company also appointed the corporate secretary with stipulated roles and responsibilities as required by the Stock Exchange Act BE 2551.
+The corporate secretary ensures that the Company and the Board of Directors strictly comply with related laws and regulations and acts as a contact person for internal and external parties.
 The details of roles and responsibilities of the corporate secretary are included in Management Structure section.

 2. Roles and Responsibility of Directors

-The roles and responsibilities of the Board of Directors are to conduct business as approved by shareholders and according to the laws and resolutions of the Shareholders and Board of Directors Meetings.
-However, the Board of Directors must exercise judgments in business decision making and act prudently and with integrity to for the best interests of the Company.
+The roles and responsibilities of the Board of Directors are to conduct business as approved by shareholders and according to the laws and resolutions of the shareholders' meetings and the meetings of Board of Directors.
+Additionally, the Board of Directors must exercise a good judgment in business decision-making and perform their duties with accountability, prudence and honesty for the best interests of the Company.

 Corporate Governance Polices

-The Company has written policies on its business conduct in which the Board of Directors reviews and monitor annually.
-After the Company is listed in the Stock Exchange, the Company shall uphold the rules and regulations set by the Capital Market Supervisory Board, the Securities and Exchange Commission and the Stock Exchange of Thailand and will report its business activities in its annual report and disclosure report concerning additional information (Form 56-1).
+The Company has written policies on its corporate governance in which the Board of Directors reviews and monitors annually.
+The Company shall uphold the rules and regulations set by the Capital Market Supervisory Board, the Securities and Exchange Commission and the Stock Exchange of Thailand and will publish corporate governance report in its annual report and disclosure report concerning additional information (Form 56-1).

-The Company shall uphold the highest standard of ethics such as protecting of Company's private information, performing assigned duties with honesty and respect to the laws, honoring other rights, and protecting the assets of the Company and the environment.
+The Company shall uphold the highest standard of ethics such as protecting of Company's private information, performing assigned duties with honesty and compliance to laws, respecting rights of others, and protecting the assets of the Company and the environment.
 The Company must ensure strict compliance to business ethics while policy review and evaluation must be conducted annually.

 Conflict of Interests

-Any transactions that result in conflict of interests relating to trade conditions not conforming general practices, must be presented to the Board of Directors for considerations and approvals.
-The Board of Directors shall review appropriateness carefully before bringing the matter to be discussed at the Board meeting and/or shareholder meeting (on case by case basis).
+Any transactions with potential conflict of interests related to trade conditions not con-forming to general practices must be presented to the Board of Directors for considerations and approvals.
+The Audit Committee shall review appropriateness carefully before bringing the mat-ter to be discussed at the Board meeting and/or shareholders' meeting (on case by case basis).
 The Company must always act according to the rules and regulations set by the Capital Market Supervisory Board, the Securities and Exchanges Commission and/or the Stock Exchange of Thailand (whichever applicable).

 Internal Control and Internal Audit

-The Board of Directors has established internal control in various business aspects to ensure compliance to laws, rules and regulations as we all as alignment with its goals.
-Moreover, an audit mechanism for checks and balances was set up to protect capitals of shareholders and asset of the Company.
-The Board has also set approving authorities and outline responsibilities of executives and employees clearly in writing.
+The Board of Directors has established comprehensive internal control systems covering all business aspects to ensure compliance to laws, rules and regulations as we all as alignment with its goals.
+Moreover, an audit mechanism for checks and balances was set up to protect capitals of shareholders and assets of the Company.
+The Board has also set approving authorities and outlined responsibilities of executives and employees clearly in writing.
 Internal control department was formed to examine and monitor all business units' operations to comply with rules and regulations.
 The Audit Committee role is to continuously monitor business dealings to ensure effectiveness of internal control and credible financial reporting systems.
 Internal control department audits and reviews internal control systems of the Company as well as reports audit results to the Audit Committee.

 Report of the Board of Directors

-The Audit Committee shall review financial reports and present the financial reports to the Board of Directors every quarter.
-The Board of Directors is accountable for the financial statements of the Company as appeared in its annual reports and must ensure the preparation of the financial report is in compliance with the GAAP (Thai) and reviewed by the qualified auditors.
-The Board shall also choose appropriate policies and practices in the financial accounting and maintain standards in disclosing information in both the main financial statements and the footnotes to the financial statements.
+The Audit Committee shall review financial reports and present them to the Board of Directors every quarter.
+The Board of Directors is accountable for the financial statements of the Company as appeared in its annual reports and must ensure the preparation of the financial re-port is in compliance with the Generally Accepted Accounting Principles (GAAP-Thai) and reviewed by the qualified auditors.
+The Board of Directors shall also choose appropriate ac-counting policies and consistently applies them.
+Adequate disclosure of information in the foot-notes to the financial statements must be carried out.

 3. Board of Directors Meeting

 The Company has set meeting schedules for the Board of Directors and other committees in advance on a yearly basis.
-The Company stipulated that the Board conduct meetings at least once every quarter with additional meeting as necessary and send out meeting notice to the Board members to review 7 days prior to the scheduled meeting date except in any urgent matter that prompt actions are required to reserve Company's rights or protect its interests.
-Each meeting requires a clear agenda with supporting documents, which are comprehensive and submitted to the Board in advance.
-During the meeting, each director shall be allocated sufficient time for discussion and allowed to freely expressing their opinions.
-Pertinent executives of the Company shall be invited to attend the meeting to provide related information and to directly acknowledge related policies.
+The Company stipulated that the Board conduct meetings at least once every quarter with additional meetings as necessary and send out meeting notice to the Board members to review 7 days prior to the scheduled meeting date except in any urgent matter that prompt actions are required to reserve Company's rights or protect its interests.
+Each meeting requires a clear agenda with complete supporting documents that must be submitted to the Board of Directors in advance.
+During the meeting, each director shall be allocated sufficient time for discussion and allowed to freely express their opinions.
+Related high-level executives shall be invited to attend the meeting to provide pertinent information and to directly address the issues.

-The Company shall ensure that the Board receives adequate information in a timely manner prior to the scheduled meeting.
-However, the Board may contact the Corporate Secretary to provide consultation on the compliance matter or for any additional information.
+The Company shall ensure that the Board of Directors receive adequate information in a timely manner prior to the scheduled meeting.
+Additionally, the Board of Directors may independently contact the corporate secretary to provide consultation on matters related to compliance or for any additional information.

 4. Development Programs for Directors and Executives of the Company